 Your superannuation fund will issue a statement for your super at least annually.
 It is important to review your statement and check that all the appropriate contributions have been added to your super account, as well as any levels of insurance cover you might have and the associated premiums.
-Finally, when checking your statement, make sure your beneficiaries are still current.
+Finally, when checking your statement, make sure your nominated beneficiaries are still current.

 Some superannuation funds also provide online access to your super.
 This makes it easier to keep up to date with your superannuation and lets you pick up any issues or problems at an early stage.

 This information has been prepared without taking account of your personal objectives, financial situation or needs.
 Because of this you should, before acting on this information, consider its appropriateness, having regard to your objectives, financial situation and needs.

 This information provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.